 So how do we focus the attention span of all of our guests?
 We don't (because the reality is - we can't).
 Instead of trying to change people's behavior for a single night, we need to embrace their behavior.

 We all want our guests to pay attention to our program, speakers, and our auctioneer; and, we now know that we are battling the tendency for guests to be distracted.
 So our best option is to give them multiple things to do that relate to our event: listen to the program, mingle with friends, participate in games, and bid in a silent auction!

 Yes that is right, a silent auction will actually help focus your guests on your event MORE than it will distract them from it.

 When we review an event run-of-show with our clients, sometimes they intend to "close" the silent auction prior to the program or live auction or plan to "pause" it.
-When asked, the reason given is typically: Our Board (or Live Auctioneer) wants the guests paying attention to them and not to their phones.
+When asked, the reason given is typical: Our Board (or Live Auctioneer) wants the guests paying attention to them and not to their phones.

 But the key part of that assumption is that if you turn off the silent auction then your guests will put their phone down and pay attention to the speaker or bid in the live auction.
 That is a dangerous assumption.

 Remember, humans have an attention span of 8 seconds and live in a world that is dominated by digital interruptions (texts, push messages, etc.) So let's face it, your guests are going to be on their phones regardless of whether you have your silent auction running or not.
-So when that phone buzzes and they pick it up, better to be because they were outbid than because their friend just tagged them in a Facebook post.
+So when that phone buzzes and they pick it up, it better to be because they were outbid than because their friend just tagged them in a Facebook post.